-OWR level and personnel numbers required depends on the extent and duration of a spill.
-Personnel would be sourced through AMOSC, OSRL, DBCA, Universities and contractors.
-Additional personnel may also be sourced through labour hire agencies that can provide field workers that undergo an induction and basic training.
+Roles could be filled by the organisations listed above and through labour hire agencies that can provide field workers that undergo an induction and basic training.
 Basic training (over one day) for OWR personnel can be delivered as just-in-time training through an arrangement with DBCA.